 Darling, Delightful, Devilish

-Now, two years later, he yells to get out of his stall and get outside.
+Now, he yells to get out of his stall and get outside.
 Once outside, he tosses his head, breaks into a bit of a trot and grazes freely around the farm.
 If you dare try to put him back inside before he is ready, he will dig his hooves into the ground and fight you all the way.